itsmiraz/ts-express-mongoose-crud-generator/readme.md

 ## Key Features

 - **File Generation:** Automatically creates TypeScript files with predefined structures, promoting consistency in project organization.
-- **Utility Function:** Ensures the existence of a `catchAsync.ts` file within the `utils` directory.
-This file contains a common higher-order function (`catchAsync`) used for error handling in Express.js.

 ## Usage